feathersjs/feathers/packages/configuration/README.md

 - When the `NODE_ENV` is not `development`, also try to load `<NODE_ENV>.json` in that path and merge both configurations
 - Go through each configuration value and sets it on the application (via `app.set(name, value)`).
   - If the value is a valid environment variable (e.v. `NODE_ENV`), use its value instead
-  - If the value start with `./` or `../` turn it it an absolute path relative to the configuration file path
+  - If the value starts with `./` or `../` turn it into an absolute path relative to the configuration file path
   - If the value is escaped (starting with a `\`) always use that value (e.g. `\\NODE_ENV` will become `NODE_ENV`)
 - Both `default` and `<env>` configurations can be modules which provide their computed settings with `module.exports = {...}` and a `.js` file suffix.
 See `test/config/testing.js` for an example.
 All rules listed above apply for `.js` modules.